shader-slang/slang/docs/language-reference/04-types.md

 An unknown-size array type is written `T[]` where `T` is a type.
 This type represents an array of some fixed, but statically unknown, size.

+> Note: Unlike in C and C++, arrays in Slang are always value types, meaning that assignment and parameter passing of arrays copies their elements.

 ### Declaration Syntax